Data Centers in Luxembourg

 Natural Disaster Risk

-- Drought: A minor secondary concern.
+- Drought: A secondary risk, consistent with regional climate patterns.